Group Counseling & Support

 -

-When & where: Wednesdays 3 to 4:30pm at CAPS, tentatively starting January 15
+When & where: Wednesdays 3 to 4:30pm at CAPS, tentatively starting Week 2 of Spring Term

 - To join: Email [email protected] or [email protected] to schedule an individual pre-group meeting and to join.